 Working collaboratively from within national parks or QPWS Gateway Visitor Centres, you’ll discover how to use camera traps, mapping, acoustic monitoring and environmental surveys to detect and report threatened species.
 Through fun, hands-on activities and interactions with Park Rangers, Traditional Owners and committed conservationists, Parks Connect Cadet Rangers gain valuable insights into how to manage and preserve protected areas for future generations.

-“ROAMING” CADET RANGERS 13–18 YEARS at GLASS HOUSE MTNS NP – Supervised walk for Park of the Month
+“ROAMING” CADET RANGERS 13–18 YEARS at BUNYAVILLE CP – Supervised walk for Park of the Month

-Join us for Parks Connect first “Roaming” Cadet Rangers on-park event at Glass House Mountains National Park (Beerburrum trailhead) during July’s Park of the Month celebration.
+Join us for a Parks Connect “Roaming” Cadet Rangers walk at Bunyaville Conservation Park during August’s Park of the Month celebration.

-Register online for Park of the Month via Eventbrite TODAY and book a ticket for the Cadet Ranger Wildflower Wander event.
+Register online for Park of the Month via Eventbrite TODAY and book a ticket for the Cadet Ranger event.
 Hurry, places are limited.

-Click HERE to Register for PARK of THE MONTH online and then select the ticket for Cadet Ranger Wildflower Wander.
+Click HERE to Register for PARK of THE MONTH and then select the ticket for Cadet Ranger Igniting the Spark walk.

 CADET RANGERS 13–18 YEARS AT WALKABOUT CREEK DISCOVERY CENTRE (The Gap/Enoggera Reservoir)